-School Board Seeks Community Input In Search For New Superintendent
+School Board Conducts Search For New Superintendent

 The St. Charles Parish School Board is utilizing a Community Advisory Committee to provide input in the selection of a new superintendent to be named at its regularly scheduled meeting on March 20, 2019.
 The committee is scheduled to meet for the first time on January 16, 2019, at the School Board Office.